From BR Bullpen

 Biographical Information

-Outfielder Bake McBride was a high-average specialist, with a .299 lifetime average in the days before high averages became common.
+Outfielder Bake McBride was a high-average specialist, with a .299 lifetime average in the days before high batting averages became common.
 He hit over .300 seven times in his 11-year career.

 After attending Westminster College, McBride was selected by the St. Louis Cardinals in the 37th round of the 1970 amateur draft.
-He reached the majors in 1973 Cardinals and was National League Rookie of the Year in 1974, when he hit .309 and stole 30 bases.
+He reached the majors in 1973 and was the National League Rookie of the Year in 1974, when he hit .309 and stole 30 bases.
 An All-Star in 1976, when he hit a career-best .335, he hit over .300 in his first five big league seasons.

 McBride struggled with injuries in 1981 and was traded to the Cleveland Indians for Sid Monge prior to the 1982 season.
 He continued to be plagued by injuries and ended his big league career following two years in Cleveland.

 In 1989, McBride played for the St. Petersburg Pelicans and Orlando Juice of the Senior Professional Baseball Association.
 He batted .296 in 29 games between both clubs; 3 games were with St. Petersburg and 26 games with Orlando.

 Notable Achievements

 - 1974 NL Rookie of the Year Award

 - Won a World Series with the Philadelphia Phillies in 1980